 In Cambridge, as in the rest of America, the late 1960s were a period of unrest and upheaval.
 As we consider our 2019 theme “How Does Cambridge Engage?” we benefit from looking back fifty years to the Spring of 1969.
 The events of April 8th-10th, 1969 were a response to the Vietnam War and the social and political tensions it sparked. … Read More

 This collection will be featured at our 2019 Open Archives on June 27.
-We are delighted to announce that the Massachusetts Society of the Cincinnati has generously provided funding to digitize the Cambridge Historical Society’s Winwood Serjeant Letters (1769-1840) and make them accessible to the public on our website and in person at the historic Hooper-Lee-Nichols House.
-Winwood Serjeant (c.1730?-1780) … Read More
+We are delighted to announce that the Massachusetts Society of the Cincinnati has generously provided funding to digitize the Cambridge Historical Society’s Serjeant Family Letters (1769-1840) (formerly the Winwood Serjeant Letters) and make them accessible to the public on our website and in person at the historic … Read More

 The city played a central role in the American Revolution and the abolitionist movement before being named “The People’s Republic” for its role in the anti-war, civil rights, tenant’s rights, gay rights, sustainable development, and environmental movements.
 Pedaling the People’s Republic will take participants on a tour of past political activity from the Revolution to the grass roots movements of the 20th century.